WAD621S-2025/Quiz-Learning-Platform/README.md

 ##  Future Enhancements
 - Add user accounts for saving progress.
 - Include more subjects and question banks.
 - Track quiz history and performance.
+- add database (using MySQL and PHP).

 ## Feedback
 Found an issue or have suggestions?